bfrymire/crispy/README.md

 1. Import the **.yymps** file into your project from the top menu
     * Tools **>** Import Local Package

-You can also drop the **.yymps** file downloaded from the [Releases](https://github.com/bfrymire/crispy/releases/latest) tab directly onto your GMS IDE and follow the prompts.
+You can also drop the **.yymps** file downloaded from the [Releases](https://github.com/bfrymire/crispy/releases/latest) tab directly onto your GM IDE and follow the prompts.

 ## Getting Started